 The jury instructions state driving can be proven by both direct evidence (such as the officer or someone else seeing the person drive), or by CIRCUMSTANTIAL evidence.
 When the person is on the side of the road, the evidence will likely fall under the latter.
 This can be shown through a multitude of facts such as: who the owner of the vehicle is, how the seat was situated, if the person was in the driver’s seat, if there was anyone else in the vehicle or if the person was alone if there are any seatbelt marks, etc.

 Officers make contact with vehicles on the side of the road for many reasons.
 If someone is stopped on the side of the freeway (unless it is an emergency), the the officer can stop that person for violating CVC 21718.
 If the person is on the side of the road or freeway, the officer can always make the stop to do a welfare check.
-Call the law office of Mark Deniz now at (858) 751-4384 for a free case evaluation.
+Call the (858)751-4384 for a free case evaluation.